buagern/li3_directadmin/README.md

       }

 ###Notice
 All commands are available, because the methods are overloaded by __call.
+YOu can send add the parameters in $param as an array!

 Example:
   *showUsers will be converted into CMD_API_SHOW_USERS automatically*